-Everyone's DNA is different: some people have extra bits, some people have missing bits and some people have bits that have moved to a different place on a chromosome, or to a different chromosome.
+Everyone's DNA is different: some people have extra bits, some people have missing bits and some people have bits that have moved to a different place on a chromosome.

-Inside your DNA there is an extra bit, where one little piece of DNA is copied more times than in most people.
-It is in the first chapter of your 'instruction book': chromosome one.
-Your extra piece of DNA is called a microduplication.
-Micro means a very little piece, and duplication means an extra copy.
+Inside your DNA there is an extra bit, where a piece of DNA is copied more times than in most people.
+It is in the ninth chapter of your 'instruction book': chromosome nine.
+Your extra piece of DNA is called a duplication (a duplication means an extra copy).

-Other people also have the extra bit of chromosome one like you.
+Other people also have the extra bit of chromosome nine like you.
 Just like people without this extra piece of DNA, you are all very different from each other.
-Lots of people don't even know they have it.
+Some people don't even know they have it.